webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 **Cockpit Basic** of the Community Platform
 [supports i18n since Camunda BPM 7.8](http://blog.camunda.org/post/2017/10/camunda-bpm-780-alpha5-released/#internationalization-i18n-for-cockpit-admin).
-With this release we also added this feature to **Cockpit Full** of the Enterprise Platform.
+In this release, we also added this feature to **Cockpit Full** of the Enterprise Platform.

 By default, the Camunda BPM Platform is only shipped with the English language.
 To add more translations, it is necessary to create or add a separate translation file to each webapp.